 Driven by a desire to see the experience through, I returned to it again and again, each time beating my chest and throwing out countless hollow platitudes, taken by the belief that I could make the horror go away.
 Most of the time, I was wrong.

 The platitudes never helped.
 Nor, for that matter, did opening all the curtains and playing the game in beaming sunlight.
 Eventually, however, I arrived at the game’s conclusion, and breathed a long-deserved sigh of relief.

-At the time, it was great, but the way things go; it became just another one of those dumb games I’d played to pass the time before growing up.
+At the time, I’d enjoyed it as a challenge; as a mark of bravery, but in retrospect it became just another one of those dumb games I’d played to pass the time before growing up.
 I’d appreciated it, if begrudgingly, for the countless hours it took to finish, but never really looked back; Silent Hill 2 became a footnote in the grander scheme of adolescence.

 Cut to about two weeks ago, however, and I was once again sat at the game’s title screen – this time on PC – having decided to give it another run to see whether all those nightmares were justified.
 Cut to about an hour after that, and the game was shelved once more, set aside for a braver day.

 If there’s one thing to be noted returning to Silent Hill 2 after ten years, it’s that it remains an unbelievably intimidating experience.